 IAO are the directors of the hospital and individuals designated by the Chief Executive.
-They are owners for one or more identified information assets.
-The State Hospital's IAOs are required to:
+They are owners for one or more identified information assets. the State Hospital's IAOs are required to:

-• Ensure the confidentiality, integrity, and availability of all information that their system processes and protect against any anticipated threats or hazards to the security or integrity of such information.
+• Ensure the confidentiality, integrity, and availability of all information that their system processes and protect against any anticipated threats or hazards to the security or

-- Undertake privacy impact assessments and information risk assessments on all information assets where they have been assigned 'ownership', following guidance from the DPO on assessment method, format, content, and frequency. - Negotiate Information Sharing Agreements with other stakeholders where needed prior to seeking Chief Executive sign off. - Supply reports on measures taken to mitigate or deal with information risks to the IGG - Authorise changes to user access arrangements for the asset. - Provide information from their assets to fulfil subject access request. - Provide a suitably qualified individual to support subject access redaction procedures. - Promptly report any suspected or actual breaches of data protection to the DPO.
+- integrity of such information. - Undertake privacy impact assessments and information risk assessments on all information assets where they have been assigned 'ownership', following guidance from the DPO on assessment method, format, content, and frequency. - Negotiate Information Sharing Agreements and Data Processor Agreements with other stakeholders - Sign Information Sharing Agreements and Data Processing Agreements on behalf of the State Hospital which use their Information Assets - Supply reports on measures taken to mitigate or deal with information risks to the IGG - Authorise changes to user access arrangements for the asset. - Provide information from their assets to fulfil subject access request. - Provide a suitably qualified individual to support subject access redaction procedures. - Promptly report any suspected or actual breaches of data protection to the DPO.